William L. Dayton: Early life

-Dayton was born in Basking Ridge, New Jersey, to farmer Joel Dayton (1776–1833) and Nancy (Lewis) Dayton (1787–1866).
+Dayton was born in the Basking Ridge of Bernards Township, New Jersey, to farmer Joel Dayton and Nancy (Lewis) Dayton.
 His father worked as a farmer and mechanic, and was not well off, but the extended Dayton family was long prominent in New Jersey.
 William L. Dayton was the grand-nephew of Elias Dayton and second cousin of Jonathan Dayton.
 He graduated from the College of New Jersey (now Princeton University) in 1825.
-He then studied law with Peter Dumont Vroom, was admitted to the bar in 1830, and became an attorney in Freehold.
+He then studied law with Peter Dumont Vroom, was admitted to the bar in 1830, and became an attorney in Freehold Township, New Jersey.

 Political career

 In 1837, Dayton was elected to the New Jersey Legislative Council, and he became an associate judge of the New Jersey Supreme Court in 1838.
 Following the death of U.S. Senator Samuel L. Southard, he was appointed to the United States Senate starting July 2, 1842, and elected to finish the term ending in 1845.
+As a Senator, Dayton opposed attempts at tariff reduction, arguing it would harm farmers and businesses if enacted.
+Although he found negotiations for Oregon territory "agreeable," Dayton condemned the annexation of Texas as an attempt to spread slavery and regarded the Mexican-American War as dishonorable.
+Following the conflict's conclusion, Dayton supported the Wilmot Proviso and voted against the 1850 Compromise, believing it conceded too much to pro-slavery interests.
 He was re-elected by the New Jersey Legislature as a Whig in 1845 but lost in 1851, ending his service on March 3, 1851.

 In 1856, Dayton was selected by the nascent Republican Party as their first nominee for Vice President of the United States over Abraham Lincoln at the Philadelphia Convention.
 He and his running mate, John C. Fremont, lost to the Democratic ticket of James Buchanan and John C. Breckinridge.
-Afterwards, he served as New Jersey Attorney General until 1861, when President Lincoln appointed him Minister to France.
+Afterwards, he served as New Jersey Attorney General until 1861, when his former rival, President Lincoln appointed him Minister to France.
 He served from May 1861 until his death in December 1864.
-His service spanned most of the American Civil War.
+His service spanned most of the American Civil War, and Dayton served a key role in preventing French intervention in the War.